writememe/ansible-mel-meetup-2020/README.md

 This YAML file contains the customer/operator data model.
 All intent should be populated into this file, following the example in the repository.
 From this file, all subsequent tasks are completed.

 As this is a demo, I've used a YAML file as my 'source of truth' as it's portable and highly predicable.
-Most robust sources of truth should be used in Production.
+Most robust sources of truth should be used in production.

 ### create-data-model.yml - Data Model Transformation Playbook